Fairview Heights, Illinois

 The state of Illinois has a cost of living index of 95.7 where a score of 100 is the national average, and anything below 100 is considered less expensive than the national average.
 The state has a grocery index rating of 94.2 and a housing index rating of 87.2.
 The natural beauty of Illinois is ranked 43rd in the nation.
 The quality of life enjoyed by the average Illinois citizen is ranked 35th nation-wide.
 Additionally, Illinois is ranked 22nd by standards of healthcare.
 There are 199 general hospitals and 383 health centers that provide care for 12,696,123 Illinois residents.
 The three highest ranked hospitals in Illinois are Sherman Hospital, Sam Health St. Mary’s – Centralia, and And Midwestern Region Medical Center.

 Social demographics of the state

-In the last presidential election 56% of Illinois residents voted Democrat and 39% voted Republican.
-In terms of religious values, 34% of Illinois’s population regularly attend some form of service and there are in total 12,453 different congregations.
+The state of Illinois ranks 10th in the country for diversity, and the state is considered LGBTQ friendly.
+In terms of religion, 34% of Illinois residents attend religious services among the 12,453 different congregations that are available in the state.
 The top three Christian denominations in the state are Evangelical Protestant-20%, Mainline Protestant-16%, and Historically Black Protestant-7%.
 The top three non-Christian denominations in the state are Jewish-2%, Muslim-<1%, and Buddhist-<1%.
 In Illinois there are 518 masonic lodges.
-The state of Illinois ranks 10th in the country for diversity, and the state is considered LGBTQ friendly.
+In the most recent presidential election, 39% of Illinois residents voted Republican and 56% voted Democrat.
 The median age in the state is 38, and 29% of the population is over the age of 55.

 State-wide weather information